 Inspect your pumps and surrounding areas for potential hazards before starting any work.
 If the pump area has any safety hazards, you first need to deal with them.

-3. Know How the Pump Works:
+3. Know How The Pump Works:

 Be sure to understand how the pump works before operating it clearly.
 Ask a supervisor or qualified individual for assistance if you have any questions.
 Working with half knowledge can be dangerous.